RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Precision Control/README.md

 dissertation on it.
 Since this is going to be talking about hardware, you need to place in the README a Bill Of Materials listing all hardware used as well as link to a Digikey cart which contains the parts needed in the right quantity.
 You do not need to include things like your F5529 or the breadboard or wires.]
+* The above conditions need to be set, and a good read over needs to be done.
+Also some light fluffing could be useful as well.